-- 1 This competition will be shot in a single detail, and firers may be squadded in pairs. - 2 Each lady member may either shoot for herself or nominate a member to shoot for her. - 3 A member may not be nominated to represent more than one lady. - 4 Nomination by a lady does not prevent a member from shooting for himself or herself. - 5 If so nominated the firer must request, from the Front Counter staff, two tickets for the same target, and will have to supply a register keeper. - 6 The competitor must inform the CRO that he will be shooting twice in this competition, and must then shoot the two cards consecutively.
+- 1 The competition will be shot in a single detail. - 2 Each lady member entering the competition may either shoot for herself or nominate a member to shoot for her. - 3 A member may not be nominated to represent more than one lady. - 4 Nomination by a lady does not prevent a member from shooting for himself or herself. - 5 If so nominated the firer must request, from the Front Counter staff, two tickets for the same target, and will have to supply a register keeper. - 6 The firer must inform the CRO that he will be shooting twice and must then shoot his own card followed immediately by the lady's card. - 7 A score made by a nominee on behalf of a lady competitor is not valid in the Savage Arms Aggregate.